 As the title suggests, Broda’s work illuminates the “ingenious thinker” from different sides and pays tribute to his philosophical as well as his physical work.
 Perhaps Koch also liked Broda’s conclusion that in Ludwig Boltzmann’s case one can see that science is a highly human thing.

 These independent commissions consist of internationally renowned experts from the respective scientific field as well as specialists in scientific evaluation and research management.
-This ensures that the highest standards are maintained and that first-class research results are produced.

 The results of these regular evaluations provide the basis for decision-making on the re-sharpening or correction of measures taken, but also on the establishment of new institutions or the continuation or dissolution of existing ones.

 The LBG as a whole is also subject to evaluations.
 As a result of such an evaluation, the strategic goals of the LBG until 2025 were defined as follows: